joshjoshuap/joshjoshuap/README.md

 <h3> 😃 Who I Am </h3>
 <h4>
+ABOUT
-A self taught person that motivated and passionate to explore and to study.
-Willing to learn with others to improve my skills and gain new knowledge.
-Having interest in coding since senior high in a ICT strand then taking BSIT in college to continuously learn and understand my field and expertise.
-Always seek for information and new experience to develop my personal growth.
+A self-taught person that love to explore and to study.
+Willing to learn and passionate to do task.
+Having interest in programming since senior high in a ICT strand then taking BSIT in college to continuously learn and understand my field and expertise.
+Always seek for new knowledge and best experience to develop my personal growth and skills.

 </h4>

 <p align='center'>